jiftechnify/nosdump/README.md

 ## Usage
 ```
 Usage:   nosdump [options...] <relay-URLs...>
 Version: 0.2.0

 Description:

-  A Tool to dump events stored in Nostr relays
+  A tool to dump events stored in Nostr relays

 Options:

   -h, --help     - Show this help.
   -V, --version  - Show the version number for this program.
   -n, --dry-run  - Just print parsed options instead of running actual dumping.

 Filter options:

   --ids      <ids>       - Comma separated list of target event ids.
   --authors  <authors>   - Comma separated list of target author's pubkeys.
   --kinds    <kinds>     - Comma separated list of target event kinds.
   --tag      <tag-spec>  - Tag query specifier.
 Syntax: <tag name>:<comma separated tag values>.
 You can
                            specify multiple --tag options.
   --search   <query>     - Search query.
 Note that if you use this filter against relays which don't
                            support NIP-50, no event will be fetched.
-  --since    <unixtime>  - If specified, it fetches only events newer than the timestamp.
+  --since    <unixtime>  - Fetch only events newer than the timestamp if specified.
-  --until    <unixtime>  - If specified, it fetches only events older than the timestamp.
+  --until    <unixtime>  - Fetch only events older than the timestamp if specified.

 Fetch options:

-  --skip-verification  - If enabled, it skips event signature verification.
+  --skip-verification  - Skip event signature verification.
 ```

 ## Examples